Guidelines for Mathematics in AIAA Journals

 When there is a distinction to be made between vector and scalar quantities, use boldface type for the vector quantities rather than bars or arrows above the symbol.
-Boldface type is available for Roman, italic, and Greek typefaces.
+Boldface type is available for regular, italic, and Greek typefaces.

-Italic vs Roman Characters
+Italic vs Regular Characters

 Note: When exponential notation is used, the form exyz is preferred.
-Use the form exp[x2 + ( y – 1) – 3 + Z] when the exponents of the natural base are unusually long or complicated, i.e., containing fractions, integrals, or sigma summations.
+Use the form exp[x2 + (y – 1) – 3 + z] when the exponents of the natural base are unusually long or complicated, i.e., containing fractions, integrals, or sigma summations.

 A derivative of a quantity can be indicated by an over dot or a prime.
 The X' is preferred and is available up to the fourth derivative.
 Single/double over dots are available.

-The seven common mathematical accents can be placed above any italic, Roman, or Greek letter automatically.
+The seven common mathematical accents can be placed above any italic, regular, or Greek letter automatically.
 Accents should not be stacked one over the other.
 These accents also can be used over German and script letters, but this application is not recommended.

 To keep equations as compact as possible, small fractions are usually “broken down” in solidus (/) form.
 This is especially true if the equation does not contain integrals or summations.
 However, do not mix built-up fractions and fractions with a solidus.
-Fractions with long numerators or denominators (five or more characters) should be left as built-up fractions for readability.
+Fractions with long numerators or denominators (five or more characters) should be displayed and left as built-up fractions for readability.

 Radical signs of arbitrary length are available for use over variables (with or without a superscript) and simple fractions.
 When a radical is needed over an accented or barred variable, a variable with layered superscripts, or a complex fraction (where the numerator or denominator contains a fraction, integral, or sigma summation), the exponential notation ( )1/2 should be used.

 Long equations are broken apart and continued for several lines.
 The point at which such equations should be broken is best determined by the author so that the breaks fit conveniently with the concept being expressed.
-A rule of thumb on the amount
+A rule of thumb on the amount that

 Integral and summation signs each count as three symbols.
 Authors should format individual lines of equations to be no more than 40 symbols wide to ensure that they ”break” logically on the printed page.
 AIAA style requires that the second line of a “broken” equation start with the connective math sign; i.e.,